ValerioS05/nestbite/project_structure.md

             Some validation was added over the timings for closing and opening hours of the specified restaurant.
     - ReviewForm:
         - Allows the user to leave a review, this form provides a rating from 1 to 5 and an optional message.
+        - This form is locked if the user is not the same as the one that made the booking.
         - Meta: Specifing the Review model, I included rating and message.
         - In here widgets were used as well, RadioSelect for radio buttons displayed with stars and the actual "value" of the button.
 Also a textarea was user for the message.
 ### Myprofile forms.py